Esta página de Internet está disponible sólo en inglés. Sin embargo, tenemos otros materiales de educación financiera en español.

 Managing your investments is a lifelong process.
 The amount of money you invest and the type of investments you choose can ebb and flow as your situation changes.
 And when you experience a major event, such as a marriage, a divorce, or the loss of an income source, you may want to review your investments and make adjustments.
 Consider what those changes may be based on the events listed below.

 Getting married may have a major impact on your investment strategy, as everyone has his or her own investment personality.
-While you might be comfortable making investment decisions on your own, your spouse may prefer to work with a financial advisor.
+While you might be comfortable making investment decisions on your own, your spouse may prefer to work with a Financial Advisor.
 As a couple, you’ll need to find a middle ground you can both agree upon as you determine important financial goals together, such as buying a house and starting a family.

 The arrival of a child is the perfect time to begin a college fund, such as a 529 plan.
 Making even modest contributions early on can compound and grow your child’s education fund for use later in life.

 Divorce can be a major financial blow for both parties involved.
 Carefully research the steps you need to take when it comes to splitting up assets.
 For example, will you need a Qualified Domestic Relations Order (QDRO) to split up ownership of a retirement plan or pension?
-Once the divorce is finalized and the assets have been dispersed, you’ll need to recreate your financial plan.
+Once the divorce is finalized and the assets have been dispersed, you’ll need to recreate your investment plan.
 You may find that you have to adjust your investment strategy to allow for the loss of one income and half of your retirement plan.
 Please note that Wells Fargo does not offer legal advice.

 The shift from asset accumulation to withdrawal may be the biggest financial change you’ll face.
 Look closely at your life expectancy, expenses, and income; budget carefully; and set up a system where you’ll monitor your rate of account withdrawal so that you don’t outlive your money.
 Do thorough annual reviews, and be ready to make adjustments as needed.
 Taper your exposure to risk gradually as you approach your target retirement date.